Search Geometry Processing Library

 1 Processing.org is a framework for algorithmic visualization and computational sketching.
 It was created at the MIT Media Lab by Ben Fry and Casey Reas.

-Unzip and put the extracted SearchGeometry folder into the libraries folder of your processing sketches.
-Reference and examples are included in the SearchGeometry folder.
+Unzip and put the extracted ComputationalGeometry folder into the libraries folder of your Processing sketches.
+Reference and examples are included in the ComputationalGeometry folder.

 //Constructing the IsoSurface